 Summer Research Student Program

-For undergraduate students and beyond who are interested in becoming academic physicians, DHI offers the Summer Research Student Program.
+For undergraduate students and beyond who are interested in becoming academic physicians, we offer the Summer Research Student Program.
 Each year, about 15 students participate in the program, which runs from late May through early August.
-In addition to shadowing doctors in the clinic, operating room and patient rounds, students attend DHI physician lectures, manage patient databases, perform statistical analysis, and create abstracts and manuscripts.
+In addition to shadowing doctors in the clinic, operating room and patient rounds, students attend physician lectures, manage patient databases, perform statistical analysis, and create abstracts and manuscripts.
 About 90 percent of participants go on to pursue careers in medicine.
 To learn more, call the program coordinator at

 Women in Surgery (WIS) Career Symposium

 Though we are well into the 21st century, women continue to be underrepresented in the field of surgery.
-DHI surgeon Sharona Ross, MD, is the founder and chair of Women in Surgery (WIS), an organization formed to encourage women to choose careers in surgery and to support women currently in the discipline.
+AdventHealth Digestive Institute Tampa surgeon Sharona Ross, MD, is the founder and chair of Women in Surgery (WIS), an organization formed to encourage women to choose careers in surgery and to support women currently in the discipline.
 Through an annual symposium that attracts national and international medical professionals and students, Dr. Ross seeks to change the fact that while more than half of today’s medical students are female, fewer than 1 in 5 surgeons is.
 For more information, call

 Call813-615-7450, or visit women-in-surgery.com.